p-martinho/Modular.Api.Template/README.md

 > **Note:** Aspire Dashboard does not persist data, and it is not the solution for telemetry and monitoring for production apps (you can use **Prometheus+Grafana**, or **Azure Application Insights**, for instance).

-To add a new module to Aspire, add the reference for the Presentation project of that module in `Aspire.AppHost`, and register it in `Program.cs` with `builder.AddProject<>()`, as it is for the sample projects.
+To add a new module to Aspire, add the reference for the Presentation project of that module in `Aspire.AppHost`, and register it in `AppHost.cs` with `builder.AddProject<>()`, as it is for the sample projects.
-You may need to create a new database, just follow the same approach of the sample.
+You may need to create a new database, in that case just follow the same approach of the samples.

 ## Docker Support